openrocket/openrocket/docs/source/setup/getting_started.rst

    :align: center
    :figclass: or-image-border

+   Adding a nose cone to the rocket.

 .. figure:: /img/setup/getting_started/Getting_Started.Components.Nose_Cone.Parts_Library.Highlighted.jpg
    :width: 95%
    :align: center
    :figclass: or-image-border

+   Click the :guilabel:`Parts Library` button (top-right in the nose cone configuration window) to select a nose cone from the parts database.

 .. figure:: /img/setup/getting_started/Getting_Started.Components.Nose_Cone.jpg
    :width: 95%
    :align: center
    :figclass: or-image-border

+   The nose cone has been added to the rocket.

-Congratulations, you've just added your first component.
+Congratulations, you've just added your first component! 🎉

 Adding a Payload Bay
 ^^^^^^^^^^^^^^^^^^^^

-So that a few "appearance" can be demonstrated later, a payload bay will be added after the nose cone.
+Next, we will add a payload bay after the nose cone.
 To do this, with either the **Stage** or **Nose Cone** selected, click on the :guilabel:`Body Tube` button and the **Body Tube configuration** window will pop up.
+Like with the nose cone, click :guilabel:`Parts Library` to open the **Component preset window**.
-Then, select :guilabel:`From database...` to open the Choose component present window.
-From here, you can select from the pre-loaded parts database.
-Select the body tube shown below, and click the :guilabel:`Close` button, then close the **Body Tube configuration** window.
+Select the body tube shown below, and click the :guilabel:`Close` button to close the **Body Tube configuration** window.

 .. figure:: /img/setup/getting_started/11.02.01.Rocket_Build.Payload_Bay.png
    :width: 95%
    :align: center
    :figclass: or-image-border

+   Adding a payload bay to the rocket.

 .. figure:: /img/setup/getting_started/11.02.05.Rocket_Build.Payload_Bay.png
    :width: 95%
    :align: center
    :figclass: or-image-border

+   Selecting a body tube from the parts database.

 .. figure:: /img/setup/getting_started/11.02.06.Rocket_Build.Payload_Bay.png
    :width: 95%
    :align: center
    :figclass: or-image-border

+   The payload bay has been added to the rocket.

 Adding a Transition
 ^^^^^^^^^^^^^^^^^^^